openstack/api-site/firstapp/source/networking.rst

 Let's just confirm that we have a public network by listing the networks our tenant has access to.
-The public network doesn't have to be named public - it could be 'external', 'net04_ext' or something else - the important thing is it exists and can be used to reach the internet.
+The public network doesn't have to be named public - it could be 'external', 'net04_ext' or something else - the important thing is it exists and can be used to reach the Internet.

 ::